Requirements for registration of a trademark

 HAALAND

-Case number : 202211804
+Case number: 202211804

-When this mark is applied for by someone other than Erling Braut Haaland himself, the mark must be refused on the basis that it will be perceived as someone else's name.
+When this mark is applied for by someone other than Erling Braut Haaland himself, the mark must be refused on the grounds that it consists of something that is perceived as someone else's name.

 Henrik Ibsen's signature